omeriko6/Radiomics4/README.md

 Welcome to Radiomics4!

-In this repository we have all the corresponding data and needed to use Pyradiomics and execute the module I built (main.py).
+In this repository we have all the corresponding data and files needed to use Pyradiomics and execute the module I built (main.py).
 You can also find a presentation explaining how to use Radiomics4.